Alzheimer’s Resource Service

 About Memory Loss

+Memory loss can be caused by any number of symptoms, including stress, medical conditions and normal aging.
 "Dementia" means loss of intellectual capacity.
 Alzheimer's disease is a common cause of dementia and affects parts of the brain that control memory, thinking, and judgment.
 It can afflict people still in their 40's, although such early-onset Alzheimer's is quite unusual.
 The incidence of Alzheimer's begins to rise after the age of 65, and nearly half of those people 85 and older will develop the disease.

 Most people with Alzheimer's disease are cared for at home by family members for years.
 The course of the illness is now considered to be in the range of three to 20 years, and many families care for their loved ones at home for much of that time.